jithinpala/JBImageViewTransition/README.md

 ## Description

 **JBImageViewTransition** is for ios on Swift.
-It's an awose utility for UIImage transition
+It's an awesome utility for UIImage transition

 ## Installation